 5.1 Pharmacodynamic properties

 Trilostane selectively and reversibly inhibits the enzyme system 3 beta hydroxysteroid isomerase, thus blocking the production of cortisol, corticosterone and aldosterone.
 When used to treat hyperadrenocorticism, it reduces the production of glucocorticoid and mineralocorticoid steroids in the adrenal cortex.
 Circulating concentrations of these steroids are thus reduced.
 Trilostane also antagonises the activity of exogenous adrenocorticotrophic hormone (ACTH).
 It has no direct effect on either the central nervous or cardiovascular systems.

-5.2 Pharmacokinetic properties
+5.2 Pharmacokinetic particulars

 Pharmacokinetic data in dogs have demonstrated large inter-individual variability.
 In a pharmacokinetic study in laboratory beagles, AUC ranged from 52 to 281 micrograms/ml/min in fed dogs, and from 16 to 175 micrograms/ml/min in fasted dogs.
 Generally trilostane is rapidly removed from the plasma with concentrations in the plasma reaching a maximum between 0.5 to 2.5 hours and returning almost to baseline by six to twelve hours after administration.
 The primary active metabolite of trilostane, ketotrilostane follows a similar pattern.
 Furthermore, there was no evidence that trilostane or its metabolites accumulated with time.
 An oral bioavailability study in dogs demonstrated that trilostane was absorbed more extensively when administered with food.

+Trilostane has been demonstrated to be excreted primarily in the faeces of the rat, indicating biliary excretion as the major metabolic pathway.
+In the monkey, trilostane is excreted in equal amounts in the faeces and urine.
+Results have shown that trilostane is rapidly and well absorbed from the gastrointestinal tract in both the rat and monkey and that it accumulates in the adrenal glands of the rat.

 6. PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

+Titanium dioxide (E171)

+Yellow iron oxide (E172)

+Black iron oxide (E172)

+Maize starch

+Lactose monohydrate

-Capsule Content: Maize starch Lactose monohydrate Magnesium stearate
+Magnesium stearate

-Capsule shell:

 Gelatin

-Titanium dioxide (E171)

-Ferric oxide (yellow) (E172)

-Ferric oxide (black) (E172)

-6.2 Major incompatibilities
+6.2 Major Incompatibilities

-None known.
+Not applicable.

 6.3 Shelf life

-Shelf life of the veterinary medicinal product as packaged for sale: 3 years
+Shelf life of the veterinary medicinal product as packaged for sale: 3 years.

 6.4 Special precautions for storage

 Do not store above 25°C. Keep the blister strips in the outer carton.

 6.5 Nature and composition of immediate packaging

-PVC-PVdc/aluminium foil blisters in a cardboard box.
-Each blister contains 10 capsules.
+Three PVC-PVdc/aluminium foil blister strips each containing 10 capsules.

-Pack size: 30 capsules

 6.6 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal product should be disposed of in accordance with local requirements.
+Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.

-7. NAME OF THE MARKETING AUTHORISATION HOLDER
+7. MARKETING AUTHORISATION HOLDER

-Dechra Limited

-Snaygill Industrial Estate
+Dechra Limited Snaygill Industrial Estate Keighley Road Skipton North Yorkshire BD23 2RW United Kingdom

-Keighley Road

-Skipton

-North Yorkshire

-BD23 2RW

-United Kingdom

 8. MARKETING AUTHORISATION NUMBER

-Vm 10434/5006

 9. DATE OF FIRST AUTHORISATION

-13 July 2007
+11 April 2016

-10. DATE OF THE LAST REVISION OF THE SUMMARY OF THE PRODUCT CHARACTERISTICS
+10. DATE OF REVISION OF THE TEXT

-November 2023

-11. CLASSIFICATION OF VETERINARY MEDICINAL PRODUCTS

-Veterinary medicinal product subject to prescription.

-Find more product information by searching for the 'Product Information Database' or 'PID'

-on www.gov.uk.
+February 2021

-Approved: 26 February 2024
+Approved: 22/02/21